The History Department offers a number of continuing education opportunities.

 Our online classes are open to the general public, as well as enrolled undergraduate and graduate students.
 These classes are not “MOOCs”—the Massive Open Online Courses that may come to mind when you think of online education.
 Instead, they are small, discussion-rich and highly participatory classes with the same rigorous academic standards and outstanding university faculty as our regular on-campus programs.

-K-12 teachers can earn professional development points (PDPs) by participating in The History Institute, an annual series of teacher education workshops organized by the History Department and Emerging America, a program of the Collaborative for Educational Services in Northampton, Massachusetts.
+K-12 teachers can earn professional development points (PDPs) by participating in The History Institute, an annual series of teacher education workshops organized by the History Department.
 K-12 teachers can earn graduate credit toward the professional licensure by enrolling in our graduate-level classes.
-The Department of History is a proud partner in several NEH summer institutes for teachers, including Teaching Native American Histories, Forge of Innovation and Women Making Change.
+The Department of History has been a proud partner in several NEH summer institutes for teachers, including Teaching Native American Histories, Forge of Innovation and Women Making Change.